 Adoption of a standardized residential/small business solar permit is a key element to help New York State municipalities remove barriers to local economic development in the growing solar industry.
 The standardized permit is expected to cut costs by creating a uniform permitting process in municipalities across the State.
-Installers in New York State have had to work with different permits and permitting processes in each of the State’s 1,550 municipalities, which increased the complexity of permitting and have caused project delays and added costs.
+As municipalities adopt the permit, installers and municipalities alike will save time and resources permitting PV systems.

 For all New York State counties with the exception of Nassau and Suffolk

 For the New York State Counties of Nassau and Suffolk

 - LIPA Solar Energy System Fast Track Application

 Adapted for use in NYSERDA’s Cleaner Greener Communities Program.

 - Cleaner, Greener Communities

 Funding is available from NYSERDA through Category 1 of PON2721, Cleaner Greener Communities Phase II Implementation Grants, for communities to adopt streamlined permitting for photovoltaic systems, with awards of up to $5,000 per project.
 NYSERDA will be reviewing applications for Category 1 of PON2721 until 4:00 PM Eastern Time on September 30, 2014, until funds are exhausted, or until the solicitation is revised by NYSERDA, whichever comes first.